mrled/ldapenforcer/README.md

 Note: The term "user" refers collectively to people and service accounts when discussing both types of entities.

+**Empty groups are not permitted by the `groupOfNames` object class**.
+If you define an enforced group which has no members at all in the configuration, it will not be created in the directory.
+If all members are removed from an enforced group in the configuration, it will be deleted from the directory.

 ## LDAP Synchronization

 LDAPEnforcer can synchronize the directory with your configuration, creating or updating LDAP entries to match your defined entities.